 Ancho Aioli

-This ancho aioli has an earthy and mildly smoky flavor that is balanced by a little bit of tartness.
+This ancho aioli has a rich, earthy and mildly smoky flavor that is balanced by a little bit of tartness.

 Ingredients: